 Sports factoid: When the Philadelphia Phillies baseball team was looking to build a new ballpark in the 1990’s, one of the locations considered was an area in and around Chinatown, but the Philadelphia Chinatown Development Corporation launched a successful opposition campaign against the ballpark plans.
 Eventually, the ballpark's current location, in South Philadelphia, was chosen.

 Anyway, the neighborhood is a bustling mix of Chinese, Thai, Vietnamese and Korean cultures and cuisines.
 There are nearly a dozen bakeries that sell Hong Kong style pastries (like fried red bean cakes) and countless restaurants offering Vietnamese, Burmese, Japanese and Korean fare!
 There are so many great places to eat that it’s impossible to name just a few!
 Guess you’ll have to check it out for yourself!

-Have you visited any of these places?
-I'd love to hear about it on Facebook or in Traveleidoscope's comment section!
+Have you visited some or all of these places?
+I'd love to hear about it on Facebook or in the comment section below!